dfuse-io/dfuse-eosio/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our Code of Conduct, [CONVENTIONS.md](CONVENTIONS.md) for coding conventions, and processes for submitting pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our Code of Conduct & processes for submitting pull requests, and [CONVENTIONS.md](CONVENTIONS.md) for our coding conventions.

 ## License